-Declare Anticompetitive Agreements Void;
+- 1. Declare Anticompetitive Agreements Void;

-2. Impose Heavy Penalties:
+- 2. Impose Heavy Penalties:

-- a) Penalty can be up to 10% (ten percent) of the average turnover for the last three preceding financial years upon each of such persons or enterprises which are parties to bid-rigging; - b) Cartel, a penalty of up to three times of its profit for each year of the continuance of such agreement or 10% (ten percent) of its turnover for each year of the continuance of such agreement, whichever is higher. - 2.
-Order the parties to Cease & Desist; - 3.
-Modification of agreements; - 4.
-Remedy Damage to reputation; - 5.
-Fix Individual Liability; - 6.
-Grant Interim orders; - 7.
-Any other order as CCl deems fit. - xvi) Who can file the information: Raising issues regarding anti-competitive behaviour for action by CCI under the act is called filing the information: - a) Any person, consumer or their association or trade association can file information before the Commission: - b) Central Govt. or a State Govt. or a statutory authority can also make a reference to the Commission for making an inquiry; - c) "Person" includes an individual, HUF, firm, company, local authority, cooperative or any artificial juridical person.
+- a) Penalty can be up to 10% (ten percent) of the average turnover for the last three preceding financial years upon each of such persons or enterprises which are parties to bid-rigging;

+- Cartel, a penalty of up to three times of its profit for each b) year of the continuance of such agreement or 10% (ten percent) of its turnover for each year of the continuance of such agreement, whichever is higher.

+- 2. Order the parties to Cease & Desist;

+- 3. Modification of agreements;

+- 4. Remedy Damage to reputation;

+- 5. Fix Individual Liability;

+- 6. Grant Interim orders;

+- 7. Any other order as CCI deems fit.

+- Who can file the information: Raising issues regarding anti-competitive xvi) behaviour

+for action by CCI under the act is called filing the information:

+- Any person, consumer or their association or trade association can file a) information - before the Commission; - The State Govt. or a statutory authority can also make a reference to b) the Commission for making an inquiry; - "Person" includes an individual, HUF, firm, company, local authority, c) cooperative or any artificial juridical person.

-xvii) What are the issues on which information can be filed?
+What are the issues on which information can be filed? xvii)

-- a) The information can be filed on the issues like anti-competitive agreements and abuse of dominant position or a combination; - b) Class of consumers.
+- The information can be filed on the issues like anti-competitive a) agreements and abuse of dominant position or a combination; - b) Class of consumers.